 TAMACC is a nonprofit 501(c) 6 organization founded in 1975 by a small group of Hispanic businesspersons interested in increasing business opportunities.
-The association, strategically headquartered in Austin, Texas is the organizational umbrella for, and provides advocacy, technical assistance, programs, and services to, the network of local Hispanic Chambers of Commerce with a base membership of over 15,000.
-TAMACC is the leading advocate for over 500,000 Hispanic businesses in Texas.
+TAMACC is the organizational umbrella for Hispanic chambers and business organizations in Texas, that provides advocacy, technical assistance, business programs, and services to its members.
+TAMACC has a membership of over 15,000 business and is the leading advocate for over 700,000 Hispanic owned businesses in Texas.

 TAMACC LEGISLATIVE ACTION DAY

 TAMACC has a long and strong history of political advocacy and being the voice for small and Hispanic owned businesses in the state legislature.
 This year’s 86th Legislative Session is well underway. . .

 March 29, 2019